 SNCnet Onboarding and Training

 Many resources will be available to you during your initial onboarding and training of SNCnet.
-Please visit the Onboarding and Training page frequently for the most up to date information on important dates, drop-in call schedules and topics, frequently asked questions, and more.
+Please visit the Onboarding and Training page frequently for the most up to date information on important dates, frequently asked questions, and more.
 Reporting instructions and SNCnet user guides are provided below.

 Reporting Instructions